Fabulous Kebabs and Five-Dollar Opera Tickets in in the World’s Best Preserved Soviet City

 Hotels in Yerevan are good value.
 The Imperial Palace Hotel Yerevan is conveniently located on Koryun Street, close to the opera house.
 This is a four-star hotel with comfortable rooms, delightful staff and WiFi for about $90, including an ample buffet breakfast.
 A cheaper option is the Yerevan Deluxe Hotel, which is 15 minutes outside of the city centre and offers simple, clean rooms with an Armenian breakfast for $45 per night.
 Taxis and public transport are easily accessible from both hotels.

 Armenia also has splendid food: $4 will buy you delicious meal of kebabs or salad in a local restaurant.
 However, Yerevan isn’t known for it’s fashionable bars and restaurants—many of the popular downtown eateries are enormous dining rooms with a gaudy Rococo interior.
 An exception to this trend is The Club: a very chic eatery with a modern Armenian menu.
 The Club is casual and unpretentious with stone walls, relaxing live music and soft lighting; their fine food is beautifully presented.
 Specialty items include lamb shanks, fried cheeses, Armenian meat dumplings and local Areni red wine.
-Portions are small, prices are reasonable: $52 per couple for two courses including wine.
+Portions are small, prices are reasonable for such quality: around $50 per couple for two courses including wine.

 Local cuisine is a fusion of Turkish, Caucasian, Iranian and Russian dishes.
 If you ask an Armenian, they may tell you that the dishes actually originated in their country, but regardless of the origin Armenian food is excellent.
 Lots of fresh vegetables and meat, lots of international flavours.